Tag Archives: marriage

 Marriage in the New Creation

-All year we have been trying to get out of the congress-type polarization of the Church’s dialogue about sexual expression and get into the grace of staying focused on everyone’s redemption.
+All year we have been trying to get out of the Congress-type polarization of the Church’s dialogue about sexual expression and get into the grace of staying focused on everyone’s redemption.
 I think we are doing a good job.
 The pastors came up with a statement on marriage in March and taught it to the cell leaders.
 I think it is a good summary of where we have come so far.
 This post is based on that statement.
 What follows are three big points about marriage and sexuality and some basic ideas that might help apply them.

 We need to keep the love chapter where it belongs